-4. TEACHING AND LEARNING METHODS - EVALUATION TEACHING METHODOLOGY Lecturing with discussion and students' active participation.
+4. TEACHING AND LEARNING METH TEACHING AND LEARNING METHODS - EVALUATION TEACHING METHODOLOGY Lecturing with discussion and students' active participation.
 During class, share of powerpoint presentation.
 Use printing equipment for direct printing on clothing and specialized software.
 Laboratory measurements USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Self-evaluation e-exercises (Quizes) Communication via e-mail, course moodle and RSS feeds.
-Activity Semester Worklood / (25 h Semester Workload / TEACHING PLAN Lectures 26 TEACHING FEAN Writing lab reports and 14 projects Self study 85 Total 125 STUDENT EVALUATION The final grade of the course shall be determined by the student's performance in both the theoretical and the laboratory parts, provided that the student has been assessed with a promotional grade in each part of the course.
+Activity Semester Workload (25 h Semester Workload / CU) TEACHING PLAN Lectures Writing lab reports and projects 26 14 Self study Total 85 125 STUDENT EVALUATION The final grade of the course shall be determined by the student's performance in both the theoretical and the laboratory parts, provided that the student has been assessed with a promotional grade in each part of the course.
 The evaluation of the course as regards the theoretical part shall be based on a written final examination.
 1. The written final examination of the theoretical part shall include: Multi-Select Questions Troubleshoot problems in applying acquired knowledge.
 Benchmarking of theory data.